How long do porcelain veneers last?

 While durable, porcelain veneers are not strong.
 They’re not able to withstand extreme forces.

-That means you should avoid activities that direct forces to them.
+That means you should avoid activities that direct forces onto them.
 This would include things such as biting your fingernails, hairpins, pencils, ice, or any other hard objects.
 Biting into hard foods, like raw carrots, could be a concern too.
 If you engage in sporting events, you should wear an athletic mouthguard.

 A broken porcelain veneer.